 Many diseases can be caught from keeping pet birds.
-The most common is the parrot fever which causes pneumonia.
+The most common is parrot fever which causes pneumonia.
 If the owner inhales dry dropping, they are far more likely to catch it.

-Owning a pet monkey sounds like fun, but the reality is complete opposite.
+Owning a pet monkey sounds like fun, but the reality is the complete opposite.
 Keeping a monkey at home is negative for you and the monkey.
 A house is not the right environment for any wild animal.

 Monkeys, in addition, must be around their own species regularly or it can severely affect their psychological well-being.
 Their wild nature also makes them poor pets as they cause major damage to your carpets and furniture.

 The Herpes B-Virus can be carried by monkeys; most commonly the macaque monkey.
 It is not that dangerous for monkeys most of the time, but fatal to humans.
-Monkeys have also been known to carry and transmit Monkeypox, the Ebola virus and other threatening diseases.
+Monkeys have also been known to carry and transmit Monkeypox, the Ebola virus, and other threatening diseases.

 4. Big Cats

 Having a tiger in your back garden sounds insane, but you wouldn’t believe how many people buy big cats to keep as pets.
 At least 10,000 tigers are kept as pets in the U.S. alone.
-Currently there are more tigers kept as exotic pets than there are in the wild … it’s a fashion to many, a deliberate action to be a little out of the ordinary.
+Currently, there are more tigers kept as exotic pets than there are in the wild … it’s a fashion to many, a deliberate action to be a little out of the ordinary.

 True, a pet lion or tiger is not ordinary.
 But you need to be rational about it.
-When they’re a few weeks old, baby big cats look adorable, but later down the line they become a dangerous animal to have in the house.
+When they’re a few weeks old, baby big cats look adorable, but later down the line, they become a dangerous animal to have in the house.
 Living in captivity does not transform a big cat into a domestic house pet.
 They maintain all their natural instincts and can even become more aggressive when kept in an environment that does not allow them to express natural behaviors.

 Since 1990, there have been several incidents involving big cats that were kept as pets.
 Nearly 21 humans have died from attacks, 246 maulings have been reported, and 143 wild cats have died in captivity.

-They’ve survived for 220 millions years on the earth, but now turtles are in trouble.
+They’ve survived for 220 million years on the earth, but now turtles are in trouble.
 They are the most endangered out of all the vertebrate groups.
 And why?
 The main cause of this threat is down to the pet trade.
 Within the next decade, endless species of turtles will go extinct unless drastic action is taken.

-Sea turtles are ripped from the oceans by poachers who sell them for high prices unregulated market places.
-Ontario’s endangered spotted turtle is under high risk of extinction due to the illegal pet trade.
+Sea turtles are ripped from the oceans by poachers who sell them for high prices in unregulated market places.
+Ontario’s endangered spotted turtle is at high risk of extinction due to the illegal pet trade.
 It is estimated that 67 percent of turtle species are endangered and the pet trade plays a large role in this statistic.